 Most existing research agrees on what China's emission trajectory will be up to 2030.
 With full implementation of current emission reduction policies, China is very likely to meet carbon peak and carbon intensity goals by 2030 (den Elzen et al., 2019; Gallagher, Zhang, Orvis, Rissman, & Liu, 2019; Ge, Liu, Wang, & Zheng, 2018; Q. Liu, Gu, Teng, Song, & Chen, 2017).
-But in order to meet the 2 °C goal, China will needs to cut emissions more quickly after 2030 (Fu, Zou, & Liu, 2015).
-Energy development and GHG emission scenarios between 2030 and 2050 show more variance.
-When China sets its new strategic targets, more research will be needed to assess their implications for emissions.
+But in order to meet the 2°C goal, China will need to cut emissions more quickly after 2030 (Fu, Zou, & Liu, 2015).
+Model analysis from Tsinghua University's "Research on China's Long-term Low-Carbon Development Strategy and Transformation Path" shows that under a 2°C scenario, the total carbon dioxide emissions of primary energy consumption will reach 9.42 billion tons of CO2e in 2030 and will be reduced to 2.92 billion tons of CO2e in 2050, with improvements in the electrification level of the end-use energy sector and adopting carbon capture and storage technology playing an important role (He et al., 2020)

-In the People's Republic of China Third National Communication on Climate Change submitted in June 2019, China devoted a chapter to describe its future CO2 emission trend, and set three future emission scenarios based on domestic and foreign studies (see Figure 6).
+In the People's Republic of China Third National Communication on Climate Change submitted in June 2019, China devotes a chapter to future CO2 emission trends, setting three future emission scenarios based on domestic and foreign studies (see Figure 6).
 Policy Scenario I and Policy Scenario II consider both policies driving economic upgrading and transition, and strong carbon emission curbing policies.
 Under these two policy scenarios, China will see a slow increase in, and then peaking of, energy-related CO2 emissions between 2020 and 2030.